Kee-Wang/euriqa-api/README.md

 # EURIQA API Guide

-This guides provides the minimal info for external users to use the EURIQA API correctly.
+This guides provides the minimal info for external users to use the EURIQA-blue API correctly.

 EURIQA provides the API interface which submits a list of circuits and collect the list of probabiilty histograms:
 `prob_vector = run_on_EURIQA(circuits, num_shots)`